eslager/TGIS504_Winter2023/Lab7-instructions.md

 1. a 'geom' field to hold the geometry of each shape the user draws, which should be created when you upload the template file
 2. a field for each input in your form, which you have to create.
 You must select the data type for each field (text, integer, numeric, boolean, date, [etc.](https://www.postgresql.org/docs/current/datatype.html)), so ensure that it matches the data type collected by the given input.

+Don't forget to update permissions for the public user, following the instructions in step 3 above.

 ### 7. Update your HTML and JS code to connect the form to the table.